 Applying this formula, assume that the distance of the left speaker from your left ear is 140cm, and the distance of the right speaker from your right ear is 100cm, the path length difference is 40cm.

-Reference the figure, below.
+Reference the figure below.
 In this scenario, three potential locations for the mounting of the speakers are shown (it’s a right-hand drive car – sorry!):

-In scenario “A”, we show the installation of the speakers in the dashboard, high in a door panel, or in the A-pillar.
-As you can see from the diagram, the PLD’s between the left and right speakers are large, due to the proximity of the listener to the near-side speaker.
+In scenario “A,” we show the speakers’ installation in the dashboard, high in a door panel, or the A-pillar.
+As you can see from the diagram, the PLD’s between the left and right speakers are large due to the proximity of the listener to the near-side speaker.
 While the mounting of primary drivers in the dashboard or A-pillars has become increasingly popular, this configuration will undoubtedly require both time and intensity domain equalization in most vehicles to ensure a good, focused center image, properly located in the center of the vehicle for one seated position.
 Read digital signal processing, and more importantly, someone that knows how to set it up!
 There are, however, some rare exceptions, and you may actually find that the dashboard locations provide the best equalized PLD of the available mounting locations, such as the VW Beetle; this is very rare though – in our experience, less than one percent of vehicles on the market today have optimized dashboard speaker locations for the midbass drivers.

 If you like the article, please sign up for our newsletter and/or like us on Facebook!